I design tools that help people get things done.

 TL;DR:

-• I lead products from the first question asked to a shipped solution.
+• I lead the product's design from the first question asked to a shipped solution.

 • I learn by watching people actually work, not by making assumptions in conference rooms.